-A skater competing in the STAR 5 category will skate a program to music and receive a ranking based on a combination of a technical and skating skill scores in the CPC judging system.
+A skater competing in the STAR 5-Gold categories will skate a program to music and receive a ranking based on a combination of a technical and skating skill scores in the CPC judging system.

 For STARSkaters interested in competing, there are a variety of competitions available.
 Your coach will discuss appropriate competitions for your skater with you.
 Information and applications for all competitions can always be found on the Skate Canada NL website (www.skating.nf.ca).
 Once your coach suggests a competition for your skater, you will be responsible for obtaining and completing the application, obtaining your coaches signatures and submitting the completed application along with the competition fee to the club by the club deadline.
 Your coach will inform you of the club deadline as this will be different from the competition deadline.
 The club deadline considers the time it will take to submit all applications to the host club by the competition deadline.

 For all competitions, your skater is required to have proper competition wear.
-For females, a skating dress is required along with a warm-up sweater/jacket.
-Hair should be pulled back into a bun or ponytail.
-Most girls enjoy wearing a little makeup on competition day.
-Boys should wear black skating pants and a plain color shirt.
-The club recommends black jackets embroidered with the club logo for competition warm up.
-In NL, skaters are usually able to compete in Singles, Dance, Pairs, and Interpretive.
+Please check with your skater’s coach about expectations.
+The club recommends the Prince of Wales blue and red zip up jackets for competition warm up.
+In NL, skaters are usually able to compete in Singles, Dance, Pairs, and Artistic.
 There may be some exceptions, particularly for Invitational competitions.